dengage-tech/dengage-react-sdk/README.md

 ## Subscription model

-The native layer maintains **subscription** state (token, device ids, contact key, permission flags).
+The native layer maintains **subscription** state (token, device ids, contact key, push permission, **tracking permission**, etc.).
 It is updated on init, contact key changes, token updates, and permission changes.
 Use **`getSubscription()`** to read a snapshot (`Subscription` type in the package).
 Some fields may be empty on one platform; always guard for missing values in production UI.

 ---